-Rentalcargroup offers a price comparison of all car rental companies in Timisoara.
-Why spend hours doing research while we show you the rates, fleet and car rental terms of all car hire companies in Timisoara.
+Rentalcargroup offers a price comparison of all car rental companies in Timisoara, Romania.
+Why spend hours doing research while we show you the rates, fleet and car rental terms of all car hire companies in Timisoara, Romania.

 Timisoara Car Hire Comparison | We offer a price comparison of all car hire suppliers in Timisoara but you choose your car hire based on price, car hire agency and fleet choice.

 Timişoara is a university city and industrial center in western Romania.
 It is often described as the most cosmopolitan city in Romania.

 Timisoara is also known as the city of roses and parks, and has a very green face, especially in spring, when tulips abound.
 Some call it little Vienna, because of similar architecture and the number of museums.

 The city is served by Romania's third-largest airport, Traian Vuia International Airport, located 10km away from the city center.
 It was the hub of Romania's second-largest airline, Carpatair As of May 2014, after bankruptcy, Carpatair no longer operates in Romania or Moldova.
 There are still flights from/to major European and one domestic destinations:

 TAROM has daily flights to Bucharest.